 First there was my Chocolate Mud Cake.
 Then my Caramel Mud Cake.
 And now my favourite White Chocolate Mud Cake.

 All I know is when you put chocolate in your cake batter, it transforms into one rich, buttery cake with a truly enviable texture.
-And when you add frosting that’s also made with real chocolate, well then you are in chocolate heaven.
+And when you add White Chocolate Frosting that’s also made with real chocolate, well then you are in chocolate heaven.

 While I’m usually partial to one layer cakes, some celebrations call for something special.
 And that’s when a layer cake like this White Chocolate Mud Cake is just perfect.